Zollerboy1/SFSymbols/README.md

 import SFSymbols
 ```

-You can now initialize your SwiftUI Image structs using the enum values:
+You can now initialize your SwiftUI Image structs using the enum cases like so:

 ```swift
 Image(symbol: .clock)